CoRoSoN-Kit/CoRoSoN-Kit/decision-board.md

 ### PCB design

-There should be a minimum linewith (of ??mm) and a minimum spacing (of ??mm) between the tracks so that it is possible to etch or mill the PCB at home.
+There should be a minimum linewidth (of ??mm) and a minimum spacing (of ??mm) between the tracks so that it is possible to etch or mill the PCB at home.

 **pros:**